 BA Criminal Justice Degree

 The Criminal Justice degree at HBU is designed to develop basic comprehension of crime, law enforcement, adjudication and corrections in our society.
-These skills are valuable in a variety of career fields that span the field of criminal justice jobs, from police officers to judges, prosecutors to defense attorneys, probation and parole officers, investigators, and researchers in both the public and private sector.
+The skills learned in our Criminal Justice degree are valuable in a variety of career fields that span the field of criminal justice jobs, from police officers to judges, prosecutors to defense attorneys, probation and parole officers, investigators, and researchers in both the public and private sector.

-Charles A. McClelland, Jr. is the police chief of the Houston Police Department (HPD).
+Charles A. McClelland, Jr., the former police chief of the Houston Police Department (HPD), commends the HBU Criminal Justice degree.
 “I am very pleased to hear that HBU is starting a Criminal Justice Program that is based in ethics.
 Ethics in law enforcement is one of the necessary core values that is needed to build trust and confidence with the public.
-In other words, men and women in the Criminal Justice profession must always do the right thing.”.
+In other words, men and women in the Criminal Justice profession must always do the right thing.”

-Allen Fletcher is the State Representative from Texas House District 130.
-Representative Fletcher serves as the vice chair of Homeland Security and Public Safety, the chairman of the Law Enforcement Subcommittee, and is the only member of the 25-person Harris County delegation serving on the Transportation Committee.
+Allen Fletcher was the State Representative from Texas House District 130 from 2011-2017.
+Representative Fletcher served as the vice chair of Homeland Security and Public Safety and the chairman of the Law Enforcement Subcommittee.
 “A Criminal Justice major is an excellent degree to prepare students for vocations in the criminal justice field (local, state and federal government, police, penal system, the court system, etc.).
 As the only retired peace officer in the Texas House of Representative, and as a member of the Homeland Security and Public Safety Committee, I have a unique understanding for upholding the rule of law and protecting the public.
 These are core responsibilities of any government representing a free society.
-The opportunity to attain a HBU degree in Criminal Justice is one that would be respected in the Criminal Justice community, and to have someone like Professor Ferrell to oversee the program is a bonus.“
+The opportunity to attain a HBU degree in Criminal Justice is one that would be respected in the Criminal Justice community, and to have someone like Professor Ferrell to oversee the program is a bonus.”

 Lee P. Brown had a long-time career in law enforcement, leading police departments in Atlanta, Houston and New York over the course of nearly four decades.
 During this time, he helped to implement a number of techniques in community policing that appeared to result in substantial decreases in crime.
 In 1993, Brown moved to Washington, DC for a national appointment as the director of the Office of National Drug Control Policy (or “Drug Czar”) under former President Bill Clinton.
 The Senate unanimously confirmed his appointment.
 Then, in 1997, Brown was the first African-American to be elected mayor of Houston, Texas.
 He was reelected twice to serve the maximum of three terms from 1998 to 2004.